Play House during the 2019 Take Out Take Down. Photo by Sarah Nesbitt.

 Play House/Play House Laboratories

 Play House (12657 Moran St, Detroit, MI 48212) is a studio, rehearsal space, and small-scale performance venue bringing high-quality, experimental, and family-friendly programming to Banglatown, Detroit residents at little-to-no cost.
 Play House is a former derelict property situated just south of the Davison Freeway.
 In 2012-13, using funds from ArtPlace America, neighborhood nonprofit Power House Productions built a dynamic team to re-imagine and transform the residential space into an open-plan rehearsal and performance space for The Hinterlands.
-Now run by nonprofit organization Play House Laboratories (made up of the team from The Hinterlands and Thank You So Much for Coming), Play House is an eccentric venue for cultural gatherings large and small.
-Contact us at info[at]playhouselabs[dot]org for more information about PHL or the space!
+Now run by nonprofit organization Play House Laboratories (made up of the team from The Hinterlands and Thank You So Much for Coming), with additional programming by the Bangla School of Music, Play House is an eccentric venue for cultural gatherings large and small.
+Visit the Play House Labs site to learn more!
 And donate here to keep Play House programming running.

 Check out upcoming events at Play House here.